ladybug-tools/spider-2021/README.md

 ### Mission

-* Provide fast, simple open source file manipulators for many openn data AEC file formats.
+* Provide fast, simple open source file manipulators for many open data AEC file formats.
+* Load and display a variety of AEC industry standard file types for 3D building data
+* Enable a feature-rich 3D interaction with models
+* Export files into industry-standard rendering, animation and gaming formats
+* Become the major Spider project for this year
+* Create a single unified set of files for developing and testing the interaction between dozens of modules
+* Gather all the Spider 3D file viewers into a single cooperative framework
+* Enable new types of reports and presentations
+* Simplify testing and adding features across the range of viewers
+* Creates a standard user experience across the range of Spider apps
+* Load files via URL, OS file dialog and Drad & Drop
+* Access an extensive collection of sample data files
+* View renderer and frames per second statistics

 ### Vision